jinghuazhao/GWAS-course/HRC-1KG/README.md

 A few remarks are worthwhile.

 First, our study already has the HRC imputed data before the call for contribution but in bgen formats.
 A consequence of this work was that the VCF files as generated from `qctool` does not contain the dosage field as required by `rvtests`.
-We therefore hard-edited the VCF files by an `awk` script when the developers did not provide an answer for us.
+We therefore hard-edited the VCF files by an `awk` script after the developers did not provide an answer for us.
 Besides, within `HRC_kin.sh` the command `bcftools view` has flag `-O v` rather than `-O u` which cannot generate appropriate input the `vcf2kinship`.